1. Here's how

 1.5: Try to use as few Reflection Planes as possible.

-- You can add up to 10 Reflection Planes per Clip, or per Photo, or to the Entire Movie.
+- You can add up to 10 Reflection Planes per Clip, or per Photo, or a Panorama Viewpoint, or to the Entire Movie.

 - Every time you add 1 Reflection Plane, Lumion has to mirror all models and render the entire Scene once more, and this can very quickly become too slow.